A Glossary of Heaven and Earth

 Vocabulary notes for The Philosophy of Heaven and Earth.

-Every passage of Wenzi starts with a saying of Laozi_, the author of the Laozi, and though none of the introductory sayings I've looked at come directly from the Laozi, Wenzi often quotes or paraphrases it.
+Every passage of Wenzi starts with a saying of Laozi, and though none of the introductory sayings I've looked at come directly from the Laozi, Wenzi often quotes or paraphrases it.

 Dao and De are 道 and 德 of the Laozi.
 I've left 道 as Dao in all cases, but 德 is also character and morality.